Previously, on Confessions of a Middle-Raged Dad….

 This morning, as I washed up our breakfast dishes (Isaac was coaxed into normal cereal today, to avoid the onset of diabetes), I glanced across – out of nothing more than morbid curiosity – to see that next door are now fully embracing their trailer-trash image.

 Not only have they sourced a flower pot from somewhere, which they have turned upside down to stub out cigarettes on, but this is surrounded by several cans of cheap lager, and there is a stained duvet hanging over the steps.
-I bet it wasn’t one of the kids who pissed the bed.
+I bet it wasn’t one of the seven kids who pissed the bed.
 To make matters worse, they either brought the flower pot with them, or nicked it from another caravan (I’m not sure which is worse).
 They have now achieved the perfect landscape garden for the modern chav.

 We popped to Evesham today, which started out nicely with a spot of lunch, before deteriorating into another example of people spoiling a beautiful part of the country.
-Not only did I walk past a topless man spitting in the street (which, unless tuberculosis is still rife in Warwickshire, was entirely unnecessary), I then witnessed the very best and worst of society in one incident.
+Not only did I walk past a topless man spitting in the street (which, unless tuberculosis is still rife in Worcestershire, was entirely unnecessary), I then witnessed the very best and worst of society in one incident.

 Suddenly, a smiling lady (who stood out from the crowd, because she seemed happy and pleasant), spotted the youngest of Lead Skank’s brood, bent slightly as she passed, and tickled the baby’s foot while making cooing noises.

 Now, unless a stranger tickles your infant with some form of sharp weapon, or their genitals, I would suggest barking ‘Fuck off!’ is somewhat extreme.
-I was tempted to go over and tickle Lead Skank’s foot, just to see what her reaction would be, but didn’t fancy contracting rabies (even assuming she wasn’t ‘packing heat’).
+I was tempted to go over and tickle Lead Skank’s foot, just to see what her reaction would be, but didn’t fancy contracting rabies (even assuming she wasn’t armed).

 All I can say is, if they have installed heating, it was either switched off or broken, because in the same way the football pitch had taken me back to the early ’90s a few days ago, the same thing happened the instant my scrotum made contact with the water.
 In fact, it wasn’t just my memories, but also the size of my testicles, which were transported back two-and-a-half decades.
 Think Cadbury’s Mini Eggs, and you’re close.